-Environmental DNA (eDNA) will be sampled once in the fall/winter after the first freshet and once in the spring before low flow conditions.
-Sampling will be consistent with the protocol described in Bergman et al. (2016).
+Environmental DNA (eDNA) will be sampled during the period described in Section 4.3.1.3.
+Sampling will be conducted according to the USDA Protocol for Collecting Environmental DNA Samples From Streams (Carim et al 2016).
 For each sample, 2 liters of water will be filtered using sterile tubing and a portable peristaltic pump.
 No water will be transported or stored for sampling.
 Water samples will be filtered through a 0.45 or 0.8 micrometer sterile filter, and stored on ice for transport back to the lab.
 Samples will be labeled with sampling location, and volume of water filtered.

 To prevent against cross contamination of samples, all tubing will be used once and discarded in a sealed trash container, which will be carried separate from all other sampling materials.
 In addition, each sample filter will be returned to its original packaging and sealed in a sterile secondary container prior to storage in the transport container.
-All filters will be kept in the secondary storage container and placed in a -20° C laboratory freezer until DNA extraction is performed.
+All filters will be kept in the secondary storage container and placed in a -20°C laboratory freezer until DNA extraction is performed.
 Any filters that are opened but not used will be considered contaminated and discarded.
 Field (negative) controls and duplicates will be taken at the end of each field day.